Lepa Brena: Personal life

 Her wedding to Serbian tennis star Slobodan Živojinović on 7 December 1991 was a media event throughout Yugoslavia.
 The lavish ceremony took place at Belgrade's InterContinental Hotel.
 The level of interest in the event was such that Brena's manager Raka Đokić released a VHS tape of the wedding.
 Their public relationship has been providing steady fodder for various tabloid publications ever since.
-Brena and Živojinović's first child, a son named Stefan, was born in New York City on 21 May 1992.
+Upon marriage, Brena became the stepmother to Živojinović's son Filip, born on 19 August 1985.
+Brena and Živojinović's first child together, a son named Stefan, was born in New York City on 21 May 1992.
 Their second son Viktor was born 30 March 1998.
+On 6 March 2019, Brena became a step-grandmother after Filip's wife Aleksandra Prijović gave birth to their first child together, son Aleksandar.

 Brena broke her leg in a skiing accident in November 1992, and it took six months for her to heal.
 Her manager and producer Raka Đokić died suddenly on 30 October 1993.

 On 23 November 2000, the couple's elder son Stefan was kidnapped by members of the Zemun mafia.
-After they paid a ransom of 2,500,000 Deutsche Marks in cash, he was released, having been held for five days.
+After they paid a ransom of 2,500 000 Deutsche Marks in cash, he was released, having been held for five days.
 She has resided in Belgrade since 1980 and currently lives there with her husband, while their sons are studying in the United States.
-In a 2014 interview, she stated that she is still healing from the trauma of the kidnapping incident.
+In a 2014 interview, she stated that she was still healing from the trauma of the kidnapping incident.

 After the debacle and family drama, she went on hiatus once again, lasting eight years, living between Belgrade and Miami, Florida with her family.
 Brena and her husband have a home in Coconut Creek, Florida, where they lived during the 1999 NATO bombing of Yugoslavia, although Brena visited Yugoslavia during the bombing and took part on one of the public morale-raising concerts on Belgrade's Republic Square.
-She also has an apartment in Monte Carlo, French Riviera, and another townhouse on Fisher Island, also in Florida.
+She also has an apartment in Monte Carlo and another townhouse in Fisher Island, Florida.
 In 2010, Brena and her husband purchased a five-bedroom villa with an in-ground heated pool on one of Miami's islands at a cost of $1.6 million.